This article was written by Lisa Miller.

 Workers’ compensation costs: Workers’ compensation costs often contain financial miscalculations, wrong classification codes and errors in experience modification codes.
 Many hospitals can realize cost savings and revenue just by evaluating this one area.
 We recommend an annual audit for all of our clients.

 Advertising contracts: The whole advertising space is a growing area of expenditure for hospitals.
-Research suggests that by 2017, US hospitals spent more than $450 million overall on advertising.
 Whether it’s billboards, digital, TV or print, it is essential to understand how your advertising contracts are negotiated and implemented.
 Working with the right partner can help you to understand all of the moving parts associated with advertising costs.

 Legal costs: From an auditing perspective, it’s essential to understand exactly what your hospital is being charged for.
 If you pay a standard hourly rate for your legal services, is that hourly rate consistent across all invoices?
 What additional fees are included on your invoices?
 In our experience, legal invoices can contain errors or extra charges which are not mapped to the agreement in place.
 Healthcare organizations shouldn’t be afraid to examine their legal invoices.